Coronavirus is changing how we live our lives and leaving many of us to ask ourselves, ‘Is it time for a change?‘

 Many people are unaware of their influence on others because, to them, kindness comes naturally.
 They have empathy, kindness and compassion, which are often misunderstood by many because, sadly, they don’t know how to react to it.

 However, change-makers never give up on children; they keep on leading because it is inherent.
-Change-makers influenced the generations that walked before; they were generations that fought through adversity with humour, pride and dignity, and their impact resonates today.
+Change-makers influenced the generations that walked before; they fought through adversity with humour, pride and dignity, and their impact resonates today.

 The influence of others often shapes our lives; these role models lead the way through example; subsequently, change-makers lead the way and become influencers as we grow.